Solutions can remain in place for years. Here's how to choose one you can live with

 6. Global Capabilities For Global Firms

-If your enterprise financial firm operates globally, across economic-cooperation zones, or even just across national borders, you want a compliance system that can handle every conceivable situation.
+If your enterprise firm operates globally, across economic-cooperation zones, or even just across national borders, you want a compliance system that can handle every conceivable situation.

 These situations may include employees in different jurisdictions and regions, subject to different regulatory requirements, and a need to support multiple currencies, time zones, and languages.
 Or a large number of employees who are monitored by a geographically dispersed compliance team.
 Or an organization that's evolved multiple business lines through acquisitions or specializations.